DCS-training/DH-RSESummerSchool2024/day 4/README.md

 ## Collaborating on Code

-**Instructors**: Federico Nanni, Rosie Wood, Ed Chalstrey, Kaspar Beelen - The Alan Turing Institute
+**Instructors**: Federico Nanni, Rosie Wood, Ed Chalstrey, Kaspar Beelen, Kalle Westerling - The Alan Turing Institute

 Collaboratively writing and reviewing code is a crucial skill for working as part of a team.
 Keeping track of outstanding issues and proposed solutions, as well as ensuring compatibility of code written by different team members